Exploring Audit Data

 Specifying a Time Range

-- Do one of the following:
+- Select one of the pre-defined ranges.

 - Click Apply.